 SMS marketing uses a channel of communication that most people are familiar with.
 You do not have to have any special technical skills to send a text message and, because people tend to reach for their mobile device as soon as they hear its ringtone, you do not have to design a creative advertisement or write an attention-grabbing headline for your message to be read.

-Features to Look for on the Best Text Marketing Software
+Features to Look for in a Text Blast Service

 No matter what software applications you use, you are probably aware that some are better than others for specific purposes.
 The best mobile marketing software has certain features that can make your mobile marketing experience easier, cheaper to use and more effective.
 These features include: